mickoissicko/pingspoofer/README.md

 ![](https://i.ibb.co/pyfYFjk/New-Project.png)

 ## pingspoofer
-Using the [WinDivert](http://reqrypt.org/windivert.html) library, this Pingspoofer allows you to tamper with network packets before sending them to the network interface. i.e introducing lag, cancelling packet transmission, dropping packets, etc.
+Using the [WinDivert](http://reqrypt.org/windivert.html) library, this Pingspoofer will help you gain a significant advantage in online games by lagging the network interface or delaying outbound packets sent to the network interface, causing high ping and lag.
+It also has a module like Blink/Lagswitch which cancells all outbound packets and does not send them to the network interface, so you can reposition yourself or find where your enemies are.
+Then you can resume packet flow and shoot the enemy or preaim at their location.
+In Minecraft, you can use this to reposition yourself behind the enemy and hit them without them expecting it.

 ### Features
 - Easiest way to gain an advantage in online games without technically fully cheating and having the risk of being banned early on.